Best Online Criminal Justice Programs in Nevada (2026)

 How does Criminal Justice pay in Nevada compare to other states?

-Nevada salaries are approximately 2.9% higher than the national average for criminal justice roles.
+Nevada offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Nevada a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Nevada?